paulmasson/math-test-data/README.md

 The imaginary unit is "j" in Python.
 The resulting file name will contain an "i" in its place for legibility.

+In a few cases the order of arguments differs between mpmath and Math, notably the Lambert W function.
+In these rare cases it is simplest to rename the output files to adjust input to Math.

 Data on the complex unit circle and the complex axes are generated similarly using the Python files `circle.py` and `axes.py` and following the same conventions for additional parameters.
 The complex unit circle data has the domain [-1.5,1.5] in both directions and the complex axes [-49.5,49.5] in both directions.

 ### Visualizations ###